ngrok/ngrok-docs/docs/integrations/consul/k8s.md

   ```
   :::tip Ngrok vs User Managed OAuth Application

   This example uses the ngrok Managed OAuth Application for simplicity.
-To use your own Managed OAuth Application, you can [Creating a custom Google OAuth application](https://ngrok.com/docs/cloud-edge/modules/oauth/google/) or use an existing one.
+To use your own Managed OAuth Application, you can try [Creating a custom Google OAuth application](https://ngrok.com/docs/cloud-edge/modules/oauth/google/) or use an existing one.
   You can then create a Kubernetes Secret with the `clientId` and `clientSecret` and reference the secret in your module set like this [example](https://github.com/ngrok/kubernetes-ingress-controller/blob/main/docs/user-guide/route-modules.md#user-managed-oauth-application).
   :::